patrickhag/ASSIGNMENT-QMS-JAVA-SWING/README.md

 6. After completing the quiz, the user's score is displayed.

 ## Conclusion
 The Java Swing Quiz Management System provides an intuitive graphical interface for managing quizzes.
-It incorporates the MySQL database
+It incorporates the MySQL database for data storage and retrieval and utilizes the rs2xml.jar library for efficient rendering of database records in Swing components.
+By following the documentation, you can develop, deploy, and customize the Quiz Management System according to your specific requirements.